tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/常见问题/安全相关/密钥问题_intl_en.md

 - [Logging into Linux Instance](https://intl.cloud.tencent.com/document/product/213/5436)
 - [Logging into Windows Instance](https://intl.cloud.tencent.com/document/product/213/5435)

-### Why cannot I use the password to log in to a Linux instance that is associated with an SSH key?
+### I cannot use the password to log in to a Linux instance that is associated with an SSH key.
 After the CVM is associated with an SSH key, password login is **disabled by default**.
 See [Logging into Linux Instance (SSH Key)](https://intl.cloud.tencent.com/document/product/213/32501).

 ### Can I use SSH key together with the password login?